-Contrary to the regular multipole, where the dipole component has an effect on the reference orbit, an RF-Multipole that includes a dipole component does not bend the reference orbit.
+Contrary to the regular multipole, where the dipole component has no effect on the reference orbit, an RF-Multipole that includes a dipole component bends also the reference orbit.

 VOLT The peak voltage of the RF accelerating mode (DEFAULT: 0 MV).

-LAG The phase lag $[2\pi]$ (DEFAULT: 0)

-FREQ The frequency [MHz] (no DEFAULT).
+LAG The phase lag $[2\pi]$ (DEFAULT: 0) FREQ The frequency [MHz] (no DEFAULT).
 Note that if the RF frequency is not given, it is computed from the harmonic number and the revolution frequency f0 as before.
 However, for accelerating structures this makes no sense, and the frequency is mandatory.
 HARMON The harmonic number h (no DEFAULT).
 Only if the frequency is not given.
 LRAD A fictitious length, which was originally just used to compute synchrotron radiation effects.
+A non-zero LRAD in conjunction with OPTION, thin_foc = true; takes into account the weak focussing of bending magnets.
 TILT The roll angle about the longitudinal axis (default: 0 rad).
 A positive angle represents a clockwise rotation of the multipole element.
 Please note that contrary to MAD-8 one has to specify the desired TILT angle, otherwise it is taken as 0 rad.
 We believe that the MAD-8 concept of having individual TILT values for each component and on top with default values led to considerable confusion and allowed for excessive and unphysical freedom.
 Instead, in MAD-X the KNL, KSL components can be considered as the normal or skew multipole components of the magnet on the bench, while the TILT attribute can be considered as an tilt alignment error in the machine.

-An array of the integrated normal rfmultipole coefficients, starting from order zero and up to the maximum order (currently 20).
-The parameters are positional in the array, therefore leading zeros must be filled in for components that do not exist.

-KSL An array of the integrated skew rfmultipole coefficients, starting from order zero and up to the maximum order (currently 20).
-The parameters are positional in the array, therefore leading zeros must be filled in for components that do not exist.

-PNL The phase for each normal rfmultipole coefficients from order zero to the maximum; the parameters are positional, therefore leading zeros must be filled in for components that do not exist.

-PSL The phase for each skew rfmultipole coefficients from order zero to the maximum; the parameters are positional, therefore leading zeros must be filled in for components that do not exist.
+- KNL An array of the integrated normal rfmultipole coefficients, starting from order zero and up to the maximum order (currently 20).
+The parameters are positional in the array, therefore leading zeros must be filled in for components that do not exist. - KSL An array of the integrated skew rfmultipole coefficients, starting from order zero and up to the maximum order (currently 20).
+The parameters are positional in the array, therefore leading zeros must be filled in for components that do not exist. - PNL The phase for each normal rfmultipole coefficients from order zero to the maximum; the parameters are positional, therefore leading zeros must be filled in for components that do not exist. - PSL The phase for each skew rfmultipole coefficients from order zero to the maximum; the parameters are positional, therefore leading zeros must be filled in for components that do not exist.